This post contains affiliate links.

 ✘ Back and base may separate when carrying

-If we were on the market for a travel car seat for a 5 year old who still needs to be harnessed, the Graco Tranzitions 3-in-1 harness booster car seat would get some serious consideration.
+If we were on the market for a travel car seat for a 5 year old who still needs a 5 point harness car seat, the Graco Tranzitions 3-in-1 harness booster car seat – specifically this new version – would get some serious consideration.
 The price tag is extremely reasonable (and may be cheaper at Walmart) for what you get and it would be a great seat to use both at home at on the go.
 The best part?
 You’ll never have to buy another car seat again (unless you want to, that is).

 Unlike the Evenflo Maestro, the Tranzitions harnesses to 65lbs (rather than only 50) has harness pads and a slightly wider distance between straps to keep your kid comfortable.
-It’s a better choice all around if your child is bigger than average.
+It’s a better choice all around if your child is bigger than average and a solid choice for any family shopping for a 5 point booster seat for over 40 lbs.

 The Graco Tranzitions also makes a good booster seat for a small 5 year old who is mature.
 The 38″ minimum is a big help for parents of peanuts like ours!
 It even includes premium features like an adjustable headrest and no-rethread harness.